TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

 - Pass the tuple to the `AddHandlebarsHelpers` extension method.
 - You may register as many helpers as you wish.

+You can pass transform functions to `AddHandlebarsTransformers` in order to customize generation of entity type definitions, including class names, constructors and properties.

 ```csharp
 public class ScaffoldingDesignTimeServices : IDesignTimeServices
 {